 A loving and secure relationship can do a lot for our mental health.
 It can give us a sense of belonging, enhance our emotional well being, help create structure, and provide the grounding to take risks and build a future.
 Even in times of personal setbacks, work stress, family drama, which inevitably play a part in our lives at one time or another, a solid romantic relationship can be a place to vent or recharge.
 But when the outside stress we feel is piled on, or becomes overwhelming, it can take a toll on even our strongest bonds.
-Knowing how to cope with stress, knowing how to ask for help, and knowing how your partner communicates and reacts to stressors can keep unavoidable hardships from reeking havoc on our marriages and long term relationships.
+Knowing how to cope with stress, knowing how to ask for help, and knowing how your partner communicates and reacts to stressors can keep unavoidable hardships from wreaking havoc on our marriages and long-term relationships.

 How Does Stress Impact Relationships?

 Couples are as diverse as individual people and the ways in which a couple manages stress is no different.
 The means by which we give or respond to comfort can play out in a myriad of ways.
 However, too much stress can drive a wedge into any relationship and its negative impacts makes any couple vulnerable.

 As humans we are wired for connection.
 While a healthy relationship increases our levels of happiness, a strained relationship can disrupt sleep, lower our immune system, and raise blood pressure.
 On days when individuals reported feeling particularly stressed, they felt their relationship quality had worsened.
 Put simply, higher levels of stress correlated to lower levels of relationship satisfaction.
 When serious strain in other areas of our lives carries over into our relationships it creates adverse effects because our emotions with our partners are intrinsically linked.
 This is caused by the limbic system in our brain that responds to pleasure and rewards.